 Organize sets of deltas associated with different regions into groupings by the target item to which they apply.
 Such data sets will be referred to as item variation stores.

 The two formats have different ways of representing n-tuples that define regions of applicability, and different ways of associating deltas with target font-data items.
 The tuple variation store format is optimized for compact representation of glyph outline variation data that is all processed for a given variation instance.
-The item variation store format, on the other hand, is designed to allow direct access to variation data for arbitrary target items, allowing more efficient processing in contexts that do not require interpolated values for all items to be computed.
+The ItemVariationStore format, on the other hand, is designed to allow direct access to variation data for arbitrary target items, allowing more efficient processing in contexts that do not require interpolated values for all items to be computed.
 (Additional details are provided below.)
-The 'gvar' and 'cvar' table use the tuple variation store format, while variation data in most other tables, including the 'MVAR', 'HVAR' and 'GDEF' tables, use item variation store formats.
+The 'gvar' and 'cvar' tables use the tuple variation store format, while variation data in most other tables, including the 'MVAR', 'HVAR' and 'GDEF' tables, use ItemVariationStore formats.

 Variation data for CFF2 outlines are handled slightly differently than other cases.
 The deltas for glyph outline descriptions are interleaved directly within the outline descriptions in the Compact Font Format 2 (‘CFF2’) table.
-The sets of regions which are associated with the delta sets are defined in an item variation store, contained as a subtable within the CFF2 table.
+But the sets of regions that are associated with the delta sets are defined in an item variation store, contained as a subtable within the CFF2 table.

 Tuple variation store

-Tuple variation stores are used in the ‘gvar’ and ‘cvar’ tables, and organize sets of variation data into groupings, each of which is associated with a particular region of applicability within the variation space.
+Tuple variation stores are used in the ‘gvar’ and ‘cvar’ tables, and organize sets of variation data into groupings, each of which is associated with a region of applicability within the variation space.
 Within the ‘gvar’ table, there is a separate variation store for each glyph.
 Within the ‘cvar’ table, there is one variation store providing variations for all CVT values.

 There is a minor difference in the top-level structure of the store in these two contexts.
 Within the ‘cvar’ table, it is the entire ‘cvar’ table that comprises the specific variation store format, with a header that begins with major/minor version fields.
 The specific variation store format for glyph-specific data within the ‘gvar’ table is the GlyphVariationData table (one per glyph ID), which does not include any version fields.
 In other respects, the ‘cvar’ table and GlyphVariationData table formats are the same.
 There is also a minor difference in certain data that can occur in a GlyphVariationData table versus a ‘cvar’ table.
 Differences between the ‘gvar’ and ‘cvar’ tables will be summarized later in this subclause.

-In terms of logical information content, the GlyphVariationData and ‘cvar’ tables consist of a set of logical, tuple variation data tables, each for a particular region of the variation space.
+In terms of logical information content, the GlyphVariationData and ‘cvar’ tables consist of a set of logical, tuple variation data tables, each for a different region of the variation space.
 In physical layout, however, the logical tuple variation tables are divided into separate parts that get stored separately: a header portion, and a serialized-data portion.

 In terms of overall structure, the GlyphVariationData table and the ‘cvar’ table each begin with a header, which is followed by serialized data.
-The header includes an array with all of the tuple variation headers.
+The header includes an array with the tuple variation headers.
 The serialized data include deltas and other data that will be explained below.